-The beauty of Chiang Mai lies in the fact that, even though the city is relatively small, it has much to offer, especially once you go past the never-missed Old Town, and the trendy student neighborood of Nimman.
+The beauty of Chiang Mai lies in the fact that, even though the city is relatively small, it has much to offer, especially once you go past the never-missed Old Town and the trendy student neighborhood of Nimman.

-Located on the East side of Mae Ping river, the Wat Ket neighborood is one of Chiang Mai’s undiscovered gems.
+Located on the East side of Mae Ping river, the Wat Ket neighborhood is one of Chiang Mai’s undiscovered gems.

 Old timber houses, stores trading genuine and beautiful artifacts made by hill tribes, a large array of groovy cafes, art galleries, and local unpretentious Khao Soi houses, this borough has definitely got an interesting and entertaining mix to satisfy all tastes and budgets.